GreenYoshiX/GreenYoshiX.github.io/_posts/2024-1-11-Who-Is-Jesus?.md

 ## John 11:25-26
 "Jesus said to her,<font color="red"> I am the resurrection and the life; he who believes in Me will live even if he dies, and everyone who lives and believes in Me will never die -- ever.
 Do you believe this?</font>"

+## John 14:6
+"Jesus said to him,<font color="red"> I am the way, and the truth, and the life.
+No one comes to the Father but through Me.</font>"